freeyland/docker-magento/README.md

 Redis is now the default cache and session storage engine, and is automatically configured & enabled when running `bin/setup` on new installs.

-Use the following lines to enable Redis on existing installs:
+Use the following lines to enable Redis on existing installs: (note that when you install through bin/setup, this is not required)

 **Enable for Cache:**